tomokr/SalaryPrediction/README.md

 ## Hypothesize solution

-I used all the features without companyId.
+I used all the features without companyId and encoded the categorical value.
-And use the methods: Linear Regression, Gradient boosting and Random forest regressor.
+Then I use these methods: Linear Regression, Gradient boosting and Random forest regressor.

 ## Develop
 For all the model, the first trial MSEs are listed below.